frankiecd86/windespair/_posts/2018-06-13-four-percent-rule.md

 The 4% rule is a simple heuristic we can use to get an idea of how much we'll need to have saved up to retire.

 The two big takeaways are:
-* To calculate your magic retirement number determine your estimated annual expenses and multiply by 25.
+* To calculate your magic retirement number determine your **estimated annual expenses and multiply by 25**.
-* While young, take advantage of the superior rates of return of the stock market since you have time to weather out any storms.
-When retired, reduce your risk by using a 75%/25% or 50%/50% stock/bond portfolio allocation.
+* While young, take advantage of the superior rates of return of the stock market with a **100% stock portfolio allocation** since you have time to weather out any storms.
+When retired, reduce the volatility of your portfolio by using a **75%/25% stock/bond portfolio allocation**.

 ## Questions I had while reading through the study
 **What is a “portfolio”?**